derosaseric/cash-card/README.md

 ## Overview

 Welcome to the Family Cash Card application!
 This project aims to provide a modern solution for parents to manage allowance funds for their children.
-Instead of dealing with physical cash, our cloud-based application allows parents to virtually manage "cash cards" for their kids.
+Instead of dealing with physical cash, this cloud-based application allows parents to virtually manage "cash cards" for their kids.
 Think of these cash cards as similar to gift cards, enabling parents to send, receive, and track allowances effortlessly.

 ## Project Description